Sociology of scientific and technical controversies

 Objectives

-The aim of the "Controversies" course is to make students in the Water and Society Master's program aware of the scientific and technical issues that constantly fuel debates about water and the environment.
-In a context of ecological crisis, where risks and warnings are proliferating, the aim is to introduce them, through theoretical sociological training (illustrated by case studies from various fields of knowledge), supplemented by an investigation into a controversy linked to water or the environment (set up in semester 2 as part of UE HMEA 212), to the uncertain universes they will be confronted with in the course of their professional and civic lives.
+The aim of the "Controversies" course is to raise awareness among students on the Master's program in Water and Society of the scientific and technical issues that inevitably fuel debates about water and the environment.
+In a context of ecological crisis where risks and warnings are proliferating, the aim is to introduce them, through theoretical sociological training (illustrated by case studies from various fields of knowledge), supplemented by an investigation into a controversy related to water or the environment (implemented in semester 2 as part of the HMEA 212 course), to the uncertain worlds they will encounter in their professional and civic lives.

 Read more

-Prerequisites*: curiosity about earth and life sciences; good reading skills and a taste for discussion.
+Required prerequisites*: curiosity about earth and life sciences; strong reading skills and a taste for discussion

-Recommended prerequisites*: notions of the humanities and social sciences useful but not absolutely necessary, but a real commitment is expected to take on new approaches; fluent English useful
+Recommended prerequisites*: knowledge of humanities and social sciences is useful but not essential; however, a genuine commitment to learning new approaches is expected; fluency in English is useful.

 Read more